 Here are some basic guidelines for substitute teacher plans and task cards:

 - Decide what you want your sub to do with the task cards.
 Do you want students playing SCOOT or another game?
 Maybe you’d prefer your sub to work with a small group of students while others work independently.
-If you need some inspiration, read this blog post: How to Energize Your Teaching with Task Cards for gobs of practical and engaging ideas.
+Read this blog post: How to Energize Your Teaching with Task Cards for gobs of practical and engaging ideas if you need some inspiration.

 - Plan to use task cards in your own lessons, so students learn expectations and have experience with them.

-- Build in time to instruct students on using the answer recording sheets.
+- Plan time to instruct students on using the answer recording sheets.
 If your students are like mine, they’ll probably need to be explicitly taught how to use the answer recording sheets.
 Some kids become confused and put answers in the wrong boxes or spaces.
 This is especially true if you plan to spread the task cards around the room and have students complete them in random order.

-- I suggest that you type the directions for at least one specific game or activity that you want the sub to do with the task cards in case the main lesson ends early.
+- I suggest you type the directions for at least one specific game or activity that you want the sub to do with the task cards in case the main lesson ends early.
 It’s usually a good idea to switch up your lessons and activities midway through the class period to keep students focused, especially when there’s a sub in the room.

 - Make sure that you leave the answer key and (if needed) a quick tutorial on how to solve the math problems.
 I’ve learned that math can often be quite intimidating for subs.

 - Leave a copy of my FREE task card guide, “What are Task Cards For?” (grab below!) in your sub plans just in case your sub has additional time during class.
 I try to over-plan for my subs.
-You know as well as I do that students need to be kept busy because down time usually leads to trouble.
+But, you know, as I do, that students need to be kept busy because downtime usually leads to trouble.